 Picnic food doesn’t need to be extravagant.
 In fact, that is one great thing about picnics – they are best when they are simple!

 Check out these tasty treats made even better on a skewer!

 Anything tastes better on a stick so make easy meals by piling fruit or meat, cheese and your favorite vegetable onto a skewer.
 For younger kids, use straws instead of skewers for a safer tool.
 Pack lots of fruits, cut up veggies, dips, cheeses and deli meat for a simple and fun picnic meal.
 Fill mason jar bottoms with hummus or dip and stick carrots, celery and other vegetables in the jars for quick snacks with little mess.

-Pasta salads are another simple, yet delicious outdoor option.
-Daily Garnish’s Zesty Ravioli Salad is quick to whip up but pleasing to even the pickiest of palates.
+Pasta salads are another simple, yet delicious outdoor optionand is a quick to whip up but pleasing to even the pickiest of palates.

 For the watermelon lover, try Life’s Ambrosia’s Watermelon Salad instead of the usual cut-up melon.
 Add a bit of pizzazz to the traditional fruit salad by using fun cookie cutter shapes on watermelon, cantaloupe or honeydew melon.
 Fill out your salad with blueberries, kiwi, strawberries and grapes.

 Toss together Weelicious’s veggie filled and yet super easy Asian Succotash for a delightful picnic side dish.
 Pair with Vegetable Roll-ups or White on Rice’s Vegetarian Spring Summer Rolls for veggie based dishes that are hard to resist.

 Looking for something really fast and easy?
 Hit up the deli counter at your favorite grocery store before heading to the park.
 Grab deli meat, delicious sliced cheese, a veggie platter and some hummus and crackers for a great picnic meal.